gtran6/gtran6/README.md

 - 🌱 I’m currently learning **everything related to Android**

-- 👨‍💻 All of my projects are available at [https://github.com/gtran6](https://github.com/gtran6)
+- 👨‍💻 Most of my projects are available at [https://github.com/gtran6](https://github.com/gtran6)

 - 📫 How to reach me **gtran2537@gmail.com**